jemrobinson/data-safe-haven-old/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Deploy and configure the package mirrors by running `./Setup_SHM_Package_Mirrors.ps1 -shmId <SHM ID> -tier <desired tier>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
 + This will take **around 30 minutes** to run.

+## Appendix A: Common operations

+### :information_source: Running local Powershell scripts

++ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
++ Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
+  + This command will give you a URL and a short alphanumeric code.
+  + You will need to visit that URL in a web browser, enter the code and log in to your account on Azure
+  + Pick the Azure account that you are building the environment with when asked to log in